 Part 1: Sunny Breakfast

 You may as well sleep through the first vignette for all it matters, you won’t miss anything.
-The story follows a nameless man who monologues in a lethargic voice, as if he's about to fall asleep.
+The story follows a nameless man who monologues in a lethargic voice, as if he’s the narrating a twenty minute noodle commercial.
 He starts by telling us about how much he liked rice noodles as a child.
 Then a few abrupt time skips later he is a teenager, then an adult, because the director has no understanding of pacing.
-In each part of his life, he tells us of how the noodles aren’t as good as they were when he was younger.
+In each part of his life, he tells us of how the noodles are gradually being made with less love as China advances in technology and infrastructure.
 Through each time skip, his character does not develop in the slightest.
 He has no personality, aside from ‘guy who loves noodles’ and ‘has a crush on a random girl for like 10 seconds’.

 One-dimensional robots are not relatable enough to be protagonists!
-He’s just a hollow narrator who tells us about how his world changes around him, and the changes aren’t explored enough to be emotionally satisfying enough or in-depth enough to teach the audience anything.
-And oh look, random people are dying without even being developed, the film makes a spectacle out of it and expects us to care.
-Wasting time on an aimless script only to throw in a death at the end is just blatant emotional manipulation.
+He’s just a boring narrator who tells us about how his world changes around him, and the changes aren’t explored in enough depth to be emotionally satisfying and they fail to teach the audience anything substantial about China's industrialization.
+And oh look, random people are dying.
+The film makes a big spectacle out of the death and violence expecting us to care.
+Wasting screentime on an aimless script only to throw in a death at the end is lazy writing and very blatant emotional manipulation.
 The only appealing part of this vignette is the highly detailed noodle art, which is the best animation in the whole film.

 Part 2: A Small Fashion Show